na-na-hi/renget/archive/utpgo.md

 The ride was uneventful, aside from the green witch and two boys, all the other passengers were sitting alone and no one uttered a word; the silence was only interrupted by an elderly witch selling candies, who was pleased by the child's enthusiasm, albeit unorthodox.
 Carefully inspecting the many strange candies and confectionaries, Margaret enjoyed herself, feeling relaxed in the all too familiar atmosphere; the Hogwarts Express hadn't changed one bit.
-It's as if Anne, Sebastian and Ominis were sitting with her; she remembered her first first year; her *trip* to the Forbidden Forest; her encounter with the Unicorns and the Thestrals; her father's tears; her trip back home.
+It was as if Anne, Sebastian and Ominis were sitting with her; she remembered her first first year; her *trip* to the Forbidden Forest; her encounter with the Unicorns and the Thestrals; her father's tears; her trip back home.
 *Albus Dumbledore* read the Chocolate Frog Card she had just opened. *Died on June 30th 1997* "*At least a hundred years...*" she thought; she grimaced at the treat's taste, it certainly wasn't Belgian chocolate.